 - Fluted Carving Bits

 The fluted carving bits are the second important category of power bits that you should have.
-These have been made to be slightly more delicate than the Saburr Tooth Bits.
+These have been slightly more delicate than the Saburr Tooth Bits.

 They are useful when you have now broken down the wood into a manageable section and wish to perform the initial work on this.